One Pound Fish Man: Return to Pakistan

 Nazir's fame alerted the UK's immigration services.
 Nazir had arrived in the United Kingdom in 2011 on a student visa, however he instead began work as a fishmonger.
 In December 2012, under the government policy he was ordered to leave the country as his visa had expired.
 He returned to Pakistan in December 2012, following which he originally intended to apply for a French visa, in order to release a new single.
 However, his management later stated he would return to the UK to promote his musical career with a new entry visa.
 His agent, Samir Ahmed, said: "He will be returning to Pakistan and will be celebrating New Year with his family.
 His return to the UK is pending approval of a working visa.
 We fully expect him to return in the coming weeks".

 According to a 2016 article in the New Statesman, Nazir was declined a new visa to enter the UK because he violated the terms of his last visa by singing as a professional entertainer.
 A year after that he applied for another visa to try and appear in a film about his life, however it was also denied.

 On his return to Pakistan, Nazir began delivering motivational speeches in universities across the country, alongside serving as a brand ambassador for PTCL.
-In 2013, Nazir released "Dabang Sher Aaya", a song written in support of Nawaz Sharif's election campaign in Pakistan, which later became the Pakistan Muslim League's official party anthem.
+In 2013, Nazir released "Dabang Sher Aaya", a song written in support of Nawaz Sharif's election campaign in Pakistan, which later became the Pakistan Muslim League (N)'s official party anthem.
 Another song, "Hum Sher Dil Hum Sher Jawan" was later released ahead of the Pakistani election on 25 July.

 In September 2013, it was reported that an arrest warrant had been issued for Nazir in Lahore, in relation to a criminal complaint filed by Orix Leasing Company concerning an initial recovery suit of Rs.6.6 million, following an unpaid loan issued to Nazir's company Rajpoot Goods Transport in 2007.
 In 2008, a case had been registered against the company after it failed to deposit initial instalments of the loan.
 Nazir later negotiated a deal with Orix, agreeing to pay Rs.1.34 million through 11 cheques of Rs.94,000 each, however the cheques were found to be counterfeit.
 Nazir had previously failed to attend a court hearing surrounding the legal process, which led to his arrest in 2013.
 A further arrest warrant was later withdrawn following his assurance to observe court orders, with a hearing scheduled for 9 April 2014.